Koh-Lanta season 1

-Les Aventuriers de Koh-Lanta was the first season of the French version of Survivor, Koh-lanta.
+Les Aventuriers de Koh-Lanta was the first season of the French version of Survivor, titled Koh-lanta.
 This season took place in Thailand on the island of Koh Rok, and was broadcast on TF1 from August 4, 2001 to September 22, 2001 airing on Saturdays and Sundays at 6:55 p.m.

 The winner of this season of Koh-lanta was Gilles, who took home the prize of €100,000.